dhis2/training-docs/content/design_for_data_use/lg_legends.md

 We also see that there is a legend panel to the right of the chart.
 This allows us to more quickly interpret what the colours on the chart are identifying.

-Navigate to optionss -> legend in order to review the legends panel
+Navigate to options -> legend in order to review the legends panel

 ![chart1-options](images/legends/chart1-options.png)